Rohith-AI-HUB/Pyspiders/Readme.md

 ## Project Description

-This repository contains learning materials, exercises, and projects covering various technologies including Python, Web Technologies (HTML, CSS, JavaScript), MySQL, and Excel/PowerBI.
+This repository contains is learning materials, exercises, and projects covering various technologies including Python, Web Technologies (HTML, CSS, JavaScript), MySQL, and Excel/PowerBI.
 It serves as a comprehensive learning resource for both beginners and intermediate developers.

 ## Installation Instructions